scuzzydude/asimov/asimov.md

 [^93]: I write this 3/1/2022.
 I guess how 76ers do in the playoffs will test my theory.

+[^94]: Final edit, 5/17/2022, sports karma confirmed as a fundamental force of nature.

-[^94]: Twain was heavily influenced by Georgism.
+[^95]: Twain was heavily influenced by Georgism.
 [Georgism (from Wikipedia)](https://en.wikipedia.org/wiki/Georgism): "is an economic ideology holding that, although people should own the value they produce themselves, the economic rent derived from land -- including from all natural resources, the commons, and urban locations -- should belong equally to all members of society."

-[^95]: If you build it, and name it after a bunch of financial tricksters, then rename after orange juice, he will come.
+[^96]: If you build it, and name it after a bunch of financial tricksters, then rename after orange juice, he will come.
 From Venezuela.

-[^96]: I've not once taken the names of Bieber, Drake or Reynolds in vain.
+[^97]: I've not once taken the names of Bieber, Drake or Reynolds in vain.
 This was perhaps the biggest challenge of all.

-[^97]: Mom, if he comes back, it's on you to show George where to eat.
+[^98]: Mom, if he comes back, it's on you to show George where to eat.
 Them Connecticut Yankees got sensitive tummies, what I hear.

-[^98]: *Where is the Love?* by will.i.am, apl.de.ap, Taboo, Justin Timberlake, Printz Board, Michael Fratantuno and George Pajon, Jr.
+[^99]: *Where is the Love?* by will.i.am, apl.de.ap, Taboo, Justin Timberlake, Printz Board, Michael Fratantuno and George Pajon, Jr.

-[^99]: With the swift stroke of a single sentence, the author deftly ensures he is never invited to a dinner party with fancy artsy people.
+[^100]: With the swift stroke of a single sentence, the author deftly ensures he is never invited to a dinner party with fancy artsy people.

-[^100]: The First Amendment covers freedom of religion and speech.
+[^101]: The First Amendment covers freedom of religion and speech.

-[^101]: Children, that's literally the proper usage of "literally."
+[^102]: Children, that's literally the proper usage of "literally."

-[^102]: *Rocket Man*, 1972, Elton John and Bernie Taupin
+[^103]: *Rocket Man*, 1972, Elton John and Bernie Taupin

-[^103]: *American Dreamin'* by Jay-Z
+[^104]: *American Dreamin'* by Jay-Z

-[^104]: A mid-21^st^ century trend where basketball fans would get together and form Scoot to issue ICO (Initial Clone Offering) where they would mix the DNA from various superstars to create NBA players.
+[^105]: A mid-21^st^ century trend where basketball fans would get together and form Scoot to issue ICO (Initial Clone Offering) where they would mix the DNA from various superstars to create NBA players.
 Stephan Curry's DNA was present to some extent in almost every clone, so the kids had taken to calling them currys.

-[^105]: *Where is the Love?* by will.i.am, apl.de.ap, Taboo, Justin Timberlake, Printz Board, Michael Fratantuno and George Pajon, Jr.
+[^106]: *Where is the Love?* by will.i.am, apl.de.ap, Taboo, Justin Timberlake, Printz Board, Michael Fratantuno and George Pajon, Jr.

-[^106]: Jordan had 893 blocks.
+[^107]: Jordan had 893 blocks.
 Olajuwon had 3,830 blocks in his career, the NBA record, 541 more than the next guy on the list.

-[^107]: The Houston Rocket redneck contingent that don't want any part of any beatnik nonsense, are welcome to use the alternative naming convention of *On The Road Again Scoot*, with the common nomenclature of *Willy's Gangs*.
+[^108]: The Houston Rocket redneck contingent that don't want any part of any beatnik nonsense, are welcome to use the alternative naming convention of *On The Road Again Scoot*, with the common nomenclature of *Willy's Gangs*.

-[^108]: Landry's got food everywhere, I had *Bubba Gump* in Times Square.
-In North Carolina, we must get whole Kerouac crew thrown out of any place Mike's ever eaten.
+[^109]: Landry's got food everywhere.
+However, in North Carolina, we must get the crew thrown out of any place Mike's ever eaten.
 Tilman will understand.

-[^109]: The dreams of children count a hundred times those of adults, but their heartbreaks are a hundred times worse, but luckily the duration of the pain is usually short.
+[^110]: The dreams of children count a hundred times those of adults, but their heartbreaks are a hundred times worse.
+Luckily the duration of the pain is usually short.
 Houston kids forgot about you already, James.

-[^110]: I don't know if they own it or have some contractual arrangement with a commercial operator.
+[^111]: I don't know if they own it or have some contractual arrangement with a commercial operator.
 I'm assuming it's owned by the team in this example.

-[^111]: I stood staring at a wall for ten minutes contemplating if I should write that sentence.
+[^112]: I stood staring at a wall for ten minutes contemplating if I should write that sentence.
 I imagine a future psychohistorian analyzing the past, writing something like this: *We discovered the man's hubris is a cycle that peaks every 110 years.
-Prior to the digital age, we have very little data, but our best data set begins in the year 1912, where man build an "unsinkable ship" and then in 2022, an engineer designed an electronic currency system using the principle that "governments are a public good," which led to the complete collapse of...*
+Prior to the digital age, we have very little data, but our best data set begins in the year 1912, where man build an "unsinkable ship" and then in 2022, an engineer designed an digital currency system using the principle that "governments are a public good," which led to the complete collapse of...*

-[^112]: This happened just north of the Rio Grande so another feminist innovation invented in Texas.
+[^113]: This happened just north of the Rio Grande so another feminist innovation invented in Texas.

-[^113]: Children, this proves that Texas Historians also know the literal use of "literally."
+[^114]: Children, this proves that Texas Historians also know the literal use of "literally."

-[^114]: This last footnote may come out of the final edition, but I want to make sure early reviewers, as well as Hakeem Olajuwon himself, have a chance to read it.
+[^115]: This last footnote may come out of the final edition, but I want to make sure early reviewers, as well as Hakeem Olajuwon himself, have a chance to read it.
 My worst fear in this endeavor is that I would offend him without explanation.
 If he is offended, I'll change the ending.

     What Hakeem Olajuwon did was legendary, and I witnessed it and I am responsible for the memory.
 When my kids were young and watching cartoons, if I wanted them to know about basketball, you think I could show them *Space Jam*?
 Ridiculous, I'd show them the *Exorcist* first.
-No wonder decades later people of think Michael Jordan is the greatest of all time, Bugs Bunny told them so.
+No wonder decades later people of think Michael Jordan is the greatest of all time.
+Bugs Bunny told them so.
 I thought, for a Texas kid, what would be bigger than a blockbuster movie?
 My youngest son is in seventh grade in Colorado, and there's no Colorado History class.
 I always thought state history was a basic requirement nationwide.
 Not forgetting history is the theme of this book as well as Asimov's *Foundation*.
 We Texans appreciate our history enough to add the right amount of embellishment, so I think this is the ultimate tribute to a true Texas hero.
 Contrasting Hakeem's humbleness against Jordan's commercial dominance really fits really with the theme of genius and vanity.
 Our legends are always bigger in Texas.
 Hakeem's story doesn't need any embellishment, it's just the way we do things in Texas.

     I love Michael Jordan.
 He kept me in it every year to the end, and I've never seen such a fierce competitor in any sport.
 There's only room for one GOAT in my personal value system.
 I'll never be like Mike, but I'll always dream like Hakeem.

     All my MJ smack is written with love in my heart.
 As far as comparing him to Loki, the trickster, I feel totally justified.
 Since 1998, Jordan's final shot as a Chicago Bull has probably been broadcast more than any play in sports.
 It's iconic MJ.
 I don't share many values with fans of the Utah Jazz, but on this we're aligned.
-First, on the defensive end, Mike clearly throws Karl Malone to the ground to steal the ball, and on the other end, he shoves Byron Russel to the ground to get open for his shot.
+First, on the defensive end, Mike clearly throws Karl Malone to the ground to steal the ball, and on the other end, he shoves Byron Russel to the ground to get off his shot.
 MJ's moment of glory is highlighted by two fouls that would have been called on any other player in the league.
 When it comes to legends, we see what we want to see.
 Mike's a true American hero, in sports, business and life, but he's a trickster, and I love him for it.
-I was so happy when Mike slammed that stake through Utah's heart.
+I was so thrilled when Mike slammed that stake through Utah's heart.
 I love Mike, but it's not like I'm going to name a kid after him.
 My personal value system only has room for one GOAT, and he's *The Dream*.